-- (1) Jurisdiction is Kent for the Midway Landfill Alternative and Federal Way for the Preferred and South 344th Street alternatives. - (2) With either the 40 mph Alignment or 55 mph Design Option. - (3) If neither the Preferred nor the South 344th Street alternative is selected, the mainline could be built later in time if TDLE is constructed as proposed.
-TDLE is currently under environmental review. - (4) With either the Enchanted Parkway or I-5 mainline tail track options.
+- (1) Jurisdiction is Kent for the Midway Landfill Alternative and Federal Way for the Preferred and South 344th Street alternatives. - (2) With either the 40 mph Alignment or 55 mph Design Option. - (3) The mainline would be constructed regardless of the alternative selected to be built.
+Under the Midway Landfill Alternative, it would be constructed later in time, as part of the TDLE project. - (4) With either the Enchanted Parkway or I-5 mainline tail track options.